TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation: Conclusion

 \section{Conclusion}

-In this paper, we introduced ProImage-Bench, a new benchmark designed to address a critical gap in evaluating text-to-image models for professional image generation.
+In this paper, we introduced TechImage-Bench, a new benchmark designed to address a critical gap in evaluating text-to-image models for technical image generation.
 We observed that while current models produced visually impressive results, they frequently exhibited fine-grained, fact-based errors that made them unsuitable for use in high-stakes domains such as science, engineering, and medicine.
 Standard evaluation metrics failed to capture these crucial inaccuracies.
 Our core contribution was a decompositional evaluation methodology, which replaced coarse and subjective judgments with a detailed, objective, binary yes-or-no set of evaluation rubrics using an LMM evaluator.
 Our experiments yielded two key findings.
-First, comprehensive testing on ProImage-Bench revealed that even state-of-the-art models performed poorly in accurately reproducing fine-grained scientific details.
-Second, we validated that the evaluation rubrics could serve as actionable feedback for image optimization, guiding models to revise their outputs and significantly improve their scores, revealing the potential of AI for precise and professional visual generation.
+First, comprehensive testing on TechImage-Bench revealed that even state-of-the-art models performed poorly in accurately reproducing fine-grained scientific details.
+Second, we validated that the evaluation rubrics could serve as actionable feedback for image optimization, guiding models to revise their outputs and significantly improve their scores, revealing the potential of AI for precise and technical visual generation.
+For ethics statement, refer to \textbf{Supplementary Materials}.

 {

 }

 \thesection{\Roman{section}} \thefigure{\Alph{figure}} \thetable{\Alph{table}}